 CBD (Cannabidiol) is one of 400 chemicals found in the cannabis plant which has been around since ancient times.
 CBD, even when used recreationally, does not get you “high”.
 CBD inhibits the breakdown of the hormone, anandamide, which results in feelings of well-being.

+Why do people use CBD recreationally?
+Is it because of any medical benefits it might be having?
 People use recreational cannabis for many valid reasons.
 The most popular one is that after a long day, or just to “get though the day” people want to relax.
 This does not mean that people want to get “high” in the head, but rather, need a little assistance in coping with the stressors of daily life.
 The tension produced by these stressors can result in anger.
 Anger can lead to hurtful words or actions that cannot be undone.
 Recreational CBD completely obliterates this potentially self-destructive behavior and allows one to relax, focus, and become more productive at work, and more personable in social settings.

 Many of these same people who use CBD recreationally suffer with diseases that cannot be treated or are incompletely treated by conventional pharmaceuticals.
 Some of those receiving conventional medications also suffer from the drugs’ serious side effects.
 In addition, many of those receiving Western medicines have already become addicted to these same medications and are searching for alternatives.